The basis for this post is an excellent articlepublished by the University of Hamburg in cooperation with the Federal Office for the Environment.

 The trees on the streets are exposed to even greater stress than trees in parks, for example.
 And young trees in particular are stressed by these trees because they have usually not yet been able to develop sufficient roots.

-The authors of the quoted text further write:
+The authors of the text already quoted further write:

 «As a result of climate change, a tendency towards more and longer dry phases is expected. (...)
 At the same time there will be more heavy rain events and higher temperatures.
 Urban trees in particular in their already extreme locations will therefore come under increasing stress in the future due to the changing climatic conditions, which will also make them more susceptible to pests and pathogens.
 Overall, there is therefore an increased risk that the vitality of the trees will be weakened or even have to be felled and therefore no longer able to fulfill their important function in the city. "